arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 The plugin can update image attributes for both new images and existing images in the media library.

+With this plugin you can:

+* Set the image filename as the image Title.
+* Set the image filename as the image Caption.
+* Set the image filename as the image Description.
+* Set the image filename as the image Alt Text.
+* Remove hyphens from the image filename.
+* Remove underscores from the image filename.
+* Choose to turn off any of the above mentioned features.

+With the bulk updater you can:

+* Set the image filename as image Title, Caption, Description and Alt Text after removing hyphens and underscores from the filename.
+* Update any number of images in your Media Library in one click.

-If your image filename is *my-image-name.jpg*, your Image Title, Caption, Description And Alt Text will be *My Image Name*.
+If your image filename is *my_image-name.jpg*, your Image Title, Caption, Description And Alt Text will be *My Image Name*.

 The plugin settings and bulk updater are in WordPress Admin > Settings > Image Attributes.
 Here you can choose which attributes to update for NEW uploads.